grace-plugins/asset-pipeline/asset-pipeline-i18n/README.md

 # I18n asset-pipeline plugin

-The Grails plugin `i18n-asset-pipeline` is an asset-pipeline plugin that generates a JavaScript file with localized texts which can be used for client-side i18n.
+This plugin `asset-pipeline-i18n` is an asset-pipeline plugin that generates a JavaScript file with localized texts which can be used for client-side i18n.